Affiliated with AdventHealth and Littleton Adventist Hospital

 Cost (Insured): Covered by insurance.
 You will only be responsible for your copay, coinsurance and/or your deductible amount (if any).

-Cost (Uninsured): $1900
+Cost (Uninsured): $1900.00

-Description: This type of evaluation is abbreviated and entirely deemed to be “medically necessary” by insurance companies.
+Description: This type of evaluation is entirely deemed to be “medically necessary” by insurance companies.
 As such, it will not include many additional bonuses that are included in the Standard and Comprehensive models, which we find to be tremendously beneficial for patients.

 What is included: